dzulandra/MazeRunner/README.md

 **Concept:** Functions with no side effects.
 Same input always produces same output.

+**Explanation:** A pure function always produces the same output for the same input and causes no side effects.
+It does not modify external state, perform I/O, or depend on hidden data.
+This makes behavior predictable and easy to test, since the function’s result depends only on its arguments.
+In this project, pure functions help ensure that logic is reliable and composable, forming a solid foundation for complex operations.

 **Where We Use It:** Almost every function in the project.

 **Code Example:**